nasseralrayes/DeepLearningSystemsProject/README.md

 ### Training from scratch:

-To then train the data, we use the standard NYU HPC `sbatch` command.
+To then train the data, we used the standard HPC `sbatch` command.

 `sbatch run.s`